 “Chunking streamers”; “Throwing Protein” “Bashing the Banks” “Ripping Meat off The Banks”.
 The answers will vary in expletives, wild facial expressions and regional nomenclature but its all about one thing.
 Big flies, big rods and the shot at big fish.
-Check out our video of Streamer Season 2011 here

 For the past 24 months, and in many cases a lot longer, banging the banks with big flies has become a serious addiction among most of our guides.
-Steve, Chad, Clint, Ben, Marc and Kevin have all been swept up along with a motley crew of like minded souls, in varying degrees, by this affliction which might not return the numbers of fish, but eventually will reap big fish rewards.
+Steve, Chad, Gabe, Ben, Marc and Kevin have all been swept up along with a motley crew of like minded souls, in varying degrees, by this affliction which might not return the numbers of fish, but eventually will reap big fish rewards.